Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Modeling Heterogeneous Effects of High-dimensional Treatments

 To quantify the uncertainty of the parameter estimates, we rely on a quadratic approximation to the log posterior distribution.
 To ensure its differentiability, we follow a standard approach in the regularized regression literature \citep[e.g.,][]{fan2001variable} and fuse pairwise factor levels that are sufficiently close together.
-Appendix~\ref{sec:app_uncertainty} describes this process, with Appendix \ref{append:hess} and \ref{append:hes_rep_obs} deriving the Hessian of the log-posterior using \cite{loui:82}'s method; we then use the Delta method, as described in Appendix~\ref{append:uncert_delta}, for inference on other of quantities of interest, e.g. the AMCE.
+Section~J of the Supplementary Material describes this process, deriving the Hessian of the log-posterior using \cite{loui:82}'s method and then using the delta method for inference on other of quantities of interest, e.g., the AMCE.

+Finally, in principle, our framework does not assume a ``correct'' data generating process.
+The choice of number of groups $K$ should depend on the desired granularity of discovered heterogeneity, with more groups leading to finer levels of heterogeneity.
+Similarly, the choice of moderators should reflect the researcher's substantive interests.
+Section~K.3 of the Supplementary Material shows performance of our method across different values of $K$ and different specifications of the moderators when the true data generating process is a mixture model.
+As expected, the bias of AMCE is not affected by changing the specification of these parameters.
+However, there are some impacts on the estimation of conditional effects in terms of precision.

+Common data-driven approaches for choosing $K$ include use of an information criterion such as the BIC; however, while we find that these approaches work well under simulation settings (see Section~K.3.1 for demonstration), they can perform poorly in practice (see Section~L), especially when the component densities are mis-specified or not especially well separated \citep{celeux2019mixture}.
+Thus, even if a data-driven heuristic is used as a guide for choosing $K$, we suggest comparing different $K$ as illustrated in Section~\ref{sec:analysis}.